social-science-data-editors/template_README/template-README.md

 >   - For lab experiments specifically, a description of any pilot sessions/studies, and computer programs, configuration files, or scripts used to run the experiment.
 >   - For surveys, the whole questionnaire (code or images/PDF) including survey logic if not linear, interviewer instructions, enumeration lists, sample selection criteria.
 >
 >  The information should describe ALL data used, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
 For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
+If any of this information has been provided in a pre-registration, then a link to that registration may (partially) suffice.
+>
-DAS can be complex and varied.
+> DAS can be complex and varied.
 Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.
 >
 > Importantly, if providing the data as part of the replication package, authors should be clear about whether they have the **rights** to distribute the data.
 Data may be subject to distribution restrictions due to sensitivity, IRB, proprietary clauses in the data use agreement, etc.
 >